RichardDern/php-gemini/README.md

 - URIs are parsed, validated, and resolved, so you can use relative URIs as well, thanks to [league/uri](https://uri.thephpleague.com)
 - Extensive logging, thanks to [monolog](https://github.com/Seldaek/monolog)
+- Filesystem abstraction provided by [league/flysystem](https://flysystem.thephpleague.com/v2/docs/)
+allowing you to serve files from the local file-system, FTP, AWS and even in-memory

 ## Client